flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 - Abeam:
     - An Abeam is a line from the REF FIX onto the flight path meeting the flight path ar a 90° angle.

-Find examples of these in the illustration below.

 ![Fix Info Examples](../assets/fixinfo/fixinfo-example.png "Fix Info Examples")

 After entering a radial, radius or abeam the FMS calculates if an intersection with the flight path is possible and provides the option to create a waypoint into the flight plan.

+!!! warning ""
+    Be aware this is not implemented in the current version of the A32NX yet.

 These waypoints will be named systematically with the type of interception and the REF FIX name.